-San Francisco and New York City have announced similar plans — and Monday, California officials announced that all state employees and all workers at hospitals and health care facilities will be required to show proof of COVID-19 vaccination or be tested at least once a week.
+San Francisco and New York City have announced similar plans — and on Monday, California officials announced that all state employees and all workers at hospitals and health care facilities will be required to show proof of COVID-19 vaccination or be tested at least once a week.

 “During Wednesday’s council meeting, I plan to introduce a motion that would direct staff to develop a policy to require all city employees be fully vaccinated for the COVID-19 virus; and report their COVID-19 vaccination status to the appropriate City department.

 “Plain and simple,” he added, “vaccinations are the only way out of this pandemic.
 They are the most effective way to prevent transmission and limit COVID-19 hospitalizations and deaths.

 “If we want our economy to fully recover, if we want our children to be able to go to school without masks on, and if we want the most vulnerable members of our community to not end up in the hospital, we must all do our part and this motion is a step in the right direction.”

 With the Delta variant of the coronavirus continuing to drive up infection rates and hospitalizations in Los Angeles County, Ridley-Thomas added, “I believe that now is the time to scale up our COVID-19 precautions.”

 L.A.
 County officials reported another 2,067 infections and 15 deaths on Tuesday, while COVID hospitalizations increased to 891, an increase from 825 the previous day.

 Ridley-Thomas is likely to receive support from fellow council members, several of whom have already publicly supported the city moving in vaccine-mandate direction.

 “I support having all city workers vaccinated,” Council President Nury Martinez told the Los Angeles Times.